-People who attend religious services are more likely than secular individuals to join other types of nonreligious social groups such as charities and clubs.
+People who attend religious services are more likely than secular individuals to join other non-religious social groups such as charities and clubs.

-We have elsewhere documented that religious Christians are more charitable to both church as well as to secular charities.
-This tendency is not only true in the United States but also in eight of the 26 other countries surveyed.
+We have elsewhere documented that religious Christians are more charitable to both churches and secular charities.
+This tendency is true in the United States and eight of the 26 other countries surveyed.

-This tendency of religious people to be more socially oriented with more outside social exposure may be one reason why religious people are also less depressed and have less psychiatric issues than their secular counterparts.
+This tendency of religious people to be more socially oriented with more outside social exposure may be why religious people are also less depressed and have fewer psychiatric issues than their secular counterparts.

 As an extension of their greater social involvement, Christians are more likely to vote and be politically active than their secular counterparts.

-In Spain, fully 83 percent of actively religious people report that they always vote in national elections while only 62 percent of the religiously inactive population and 53 percent of the secular population usually vote.
+In Spain, fully 83 percent of actively religious people report that they always vote in national elections.
+On the other hand, only 62 percent of the religiously inactive population and 53 percent of the secular population vote.

 Similarly, in the United States, 69 percent of the actively religious say they always vote compared with 59 percent of the inactive religious people and only 48 percent of the secular population vote.